 “There was a window of a few weeks when Zlochevsky’s lawyers sued to unseize the assets,” Kaleniuk told Birnbaum.
 “The court unseized the assets in December when the case was in between jurisdictions.
 The prosecutors didn’t even show up,” because they had no jurisdiction, since the case had been transferred from Shokin’s oversight, in the prosecutor general’s office, to NABU.

 So, on Dec.
 25, 2015, the seizure was canceled.
 But the court order was not published until Jan.
-27, 2016, which prompted a public outcry, according to AntAC.
+27, 2016, and it prompted a public outcry, according to AntAC.
 So the PGO scrambled to get it reinstated, and the order was published Feb.
 4, 2016.

 When we asked Graham’s office why he thought there was a raid in February 2016, his office pointed us to a news account of the second court order.
 The article, however, references property “seized under the previous court ruling.”